kjnapes/spacerocks/README.md

 We actually use very few of the `cspice` functions, so it should be possible to remove this dependency in the future.
 If you would like to help with this, please send a message!

-Testing!
-Tom ruch 12/9
-Need to rename c.toml to cargo.toml when we want to reintroduce py-spacerocks